maxmarsc/dave/README.md

 | XCode             | ❓ need testing             | ❓ need testing |
 | Visual Studio      | ❌           | ❌           |

+*update on frame broken* means DAVE is not able to react to frame change happening through the IDE ui

 ---

 To get started first follow the `Project Setup` guide below, then you can read